merrickhare/auto-video-short/readme.md

 Quote.py - Uses requests library to grab a cat "fact" from a free api and formats the json response.

 SoundCreate.py - Uses gTTS library to take the quote from Quote.py and turn it into an audio file.
+Includes function for AWS Polly and will grab random voice for each video.

 main.py - This will call all of the functions.